Skip to content

 Chaired by CLOSER Research Fellow, Dr Neil Kaye, our ELS webinar series provides a collaborative platform for fostering knowledge exchange and showcasing research by early career researchers using UK longitudinal population study data.

-The fourth webinar in our 2024 ELS webinar series will focus on midlife, employment, engagement and wellbeing with talks from Stella Tsoli (University College London) and Rebecca Florisson (Lancaster University).
+This webinar focused on midlife, employment, engagement and wellbeing with talks from Stella Tsoli (University College London) and Rebecca Florisson (Lancaster University).

 A hypothesized benefit of social participation is that it encourages people to be more physically active.
 However, limited evidence exists on the association between social participation over the life-course and physical activity in midlife.
 We sought to apply a life-course framework to examine the association of social participation and device measured physical activity in midlife in the UK.